adpablos/expense-tracker-backend/README.md

 2.  **Initialize the database schema:**

-    bash
+    ```bash

-    Copy code
+    npm run init-db

-    `npm run init-db`
+    ```

-    This script will run the SQL scripts located in the `scripts` directory to create tables and insert initial data.
+    This script will run the SQL scripts located in the `scripts/sql` directory to create tables and insert initial data.

 Running the Server
 ------------------